zohaib2407/Anomaly-Detection-in-Time-Series-Data/README.md

 *_4.2 K-means Clustering_*
 The underline assumption in the clustering-based anomaly detection is that if we cluster the data, normal data will belong to clusters while anomalies will not belong to any clusters or belong to small clusters.
 We used the following steps to find and visualize anomalies.

-•	Calculate the distance between each point and its nearest centroid.
+*Calculate the distance between each point and its nearest centroid.
 The biggest distances are considered as anomaly.
-•	We use outliers_fraction to provide information to the algorithm about the proportion of the outliers present in our data set.
+*We use outliers_fraction to provide information to the algorithm about the proportion of the outliers present in our data set.
 Situations may vary from data set to data set.
 However, as a starting figure, I estimate outliers_fraction=0.14 (14% of dataset are outliers from base model)
-•	Calculate number_of_outliers using outliers_fraction.
+*Calculate number_of_outliers using outliers_fraction.
-•	Set threshold as the minimum distance of these outliers.
+*Set threshold as the minimum distance of these outliers.
-•	The anomaly result of anomaly1 contains the above method Cluster (0:normal, 1:anomaly).
+*The anomaly result of anomaly1 contains the above method Cluster (0:normal, 1:anomaly).
-•	Visualize anomalies with cluster view.
+*Visualize anomalies with cluster view.
-•	Visualize anomalies with Time Series view.
+*Visualize anomalies with Time Series view.